mgalgs/mgalgs.github.io/_posts/2012-04-24-freenas-hardware-build.markdown

 since I would like to be able to customize the installation a bit more.
 Specifically, I want to run http and git servers on my NAS and haven't found an easy way to do that through FreeNAS.
 I'll be sure to write about it here when I get it working.
+I've heard of some people using `jail`s that reside in their storage pool, but I don't think I want to go that route.
+If you're running FreeNAS with custom software please drop me a comment!